 If an avocado bubble tea sounds crazy to you, get ready for an adventure with these flavors.
 You'll find that the floral bubble teas are very pleasant.
 It's also hard to resist a taste of the sweeter flavors like chocolate and caramel.

 QQ Doesn't Really Flavor Bubble Tea

-While the "bubble" in the name "bubble tea" originally referred to the air bubbles formed by shaking up the tea and milk mixtures, it is now used to refer to the "pearls" and other ingredients found in similar drinks.
+Originally, the "bubble" in the name "bubble tea" referred to the air bubbles formed by shaking up the tea and milk mixtures.
+However, it is now used to refer to the "pearls" and other ingredients found in similar drinks.
 These drinks typically have what is called "QQ" in Taiwan and China.

 QQ is a chewy texture that is adored in Chinese and Taiwanese cuisines.
 QQ foods don't have to be flavorful to be popular, and they usually aren't.
 A prime example of this is tapioca pearls, the most popular and famous type of "bubble" in bubble tea.

-Tapioca pearls are small, round globules of boiled tapioca starch that provide a very chewy, almost gum-like texture and very little flavor.
+Tapioca pearls are small, round globules of boiled tapioca starch that provide a very chewy, almost gum-like texture and almost no flavor.
 They are typically purplish-black, though they can also be white or pastel in color.
-A common variation on regular tapioca pearls is "boba"-- larger tapioca pearls, measuring about 1/4-inch in diameter.
+A common variation on regular tapioca pearls is "boba," which are larger tapioca pearls that measure about 1/4-inch in diameter.